aeyoll/pow-captcha-for-wordpress/README.md

 composer require aeyoll/pow-captcha-for-wordpress
 ```

-Note, you must have "composer/installers" allowed in your `composer.json` order to property install the plugin:
+Note: You must have "composer/installers" allowed in your `composer.json` in order to properly install the plugin:

 ```json
 {